GLOBAL MARKETS-Asian stocks slide as US tariffs on EU fan growth worries

 The financial hub has been rocked by months of protests over China's rule of the former British colony.

-U.S. crude CLc1 rose 0.36% to $52.83 a barrel.
-Brent crude LCOc1 rose 0.1% $57.75 per barrel.
+Brent crude LCOc1 fell 0.21% to $57.60 per barrel.
 In addition to a slowing global economy, energy traders are worried about an oversupplied market and the chance of geopolitical friction in the Middle East.

-Spot gold XAU=, a safe-haven asset that investors often buy during time of heightened risk, rose 0.1% to $1,500.70 per ounce, but in the currency market the safe-haven yen JPY=EBS and Swiss franc CHF=EBS were little changed versus the dollar.

 (Editing by Richard Borsuk)